God's Idea of You

 Pristine jewel of Creation,

-My Sun, Moon, and Stars.
+My Sun, my Moon, my Stars.

 You will say I sin of flattery

-and that I abuse metaphor
+And that I abuse metaphor,

-Spreading truth ever-so thin
+Spreading truth ever-so thin,

-And deceiving, above all
+And deceiving, above all,

-My own, poor, unknowing soul.
+My all-unknowing soul.

-How dare you, I say, accuse me thus?
+How dare you accuse me thus?

 For drawing truth from Creation's well